Logo

 Why become a student homeowner?

 • You’ll get on the property ladder sooner than your peers.
-House prices rose by more than 8% in the year to November.
-Buying sooner rather than later means you’ll likely to pay less and you’ll start to benefit from house price inflation sooner.
+Buying sooner rather than later means you can start to benefit from house price growth sooner, as well as building up equity in your own home each month.

 • Instead of paying rent to your landlord, you’re investing in your own property instead.